Little Women (2019 film): Filming and editing

-The cast, with the exception of Pugh due to her filming commitments to Midsommar, began rehearsals for the film two weeks prior to filming.
+The cast, except for Pugh due to her filming commitments to Midsommar, began rehearsals for the film two weeks before filming.
 Principal photography began in Boston in October 2018, with Harvard, Massachusetts, serving as the main location.
 Additional locations included Lancaster, Harvard University in Cambridge, Crane Beach in Ipswich, and Concord, all in the state of Massachusetts.
 The Shaker museum in the Fruitlands of Harvard, a property in which Alcott and her family had once resided, was used as the location of Meg and John's home.
 The March family house was built from scratch on a plot in Concord; production designer Jess Gonchor intended for the exterior to exude "an old worn-out jewelry box that you found in your grandmother's drawer" while likening the interior to "a beautiful maze and flow and endless activity."
 The Lyman Estate in Waltham was used for a ballroom scene.
-Harvard University's Arnold Arboretum was used to shoot a scene set in a nineteenth-century Paris park with Pugh, Chalamet, and Streep.
+Harvard University's Arnold Arboretum was used to shoot a scene set in a 19th century Paris park with Pugh, Chalamet, and Streep.
 Castle Hill in Ipswich was also utilized to double for European scenes.

-In the midst of production, Gerwig discovered she was pregnant and kept it secret throughout.
+During production, Gerwig discovered she was pregnant and kept it secret throughout.
 She imposed a ban on cell phones on set during filming.
 Cinematographer Yorick Le Saux shot on 35 mm film.
 After principal photography wrapped on December 16, 2018, Gerwig began editing the film alongside editor Nick Houy the following day and later screened it for Sony Pictures executives in New York City on March 10, 2019, three days ahead of giving birth to her son.